0x09AL/DNS-Persist/README.md

 Keep in mind to change the DOMAIN_NAME variable in Declarations.h, to match your domain name.

-The domain nameserver should point to the DNS-Persist IP address.
+The domain nameservers should point to the DNS-Persist IP address.

 ```